snryou/motivation/readme.txt

 url: whether the expert has a personal page or not?
 status_level: a certain status.

 variable_info(centralized).csv: The file centralizes the information of variable_info.csv.
-Additionally, it computes the interaction items.
+Additionally, it calculates the interaction items.